isomerpages/pmo-nccs/_singapores-climate-action/Mitigation Efforts/Overview.md

 They are supported by the carbon tax, as a key enabler of this transition.

-Find out how each sector of the economy is playing its part to decarbonize.
+Find out how each sector of the economy is playing its part to decarbonise.

 [Industry](https://www.nccs.gov.sg/singapores-climate-action/mitigation-efforts/)
 [Power](https://www.nccs.gov.sg/singapores-climate-action/mitigation-efforts/)